Pluto's Party: Reception

 In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob writes: "Sadly, it's not a success.
 The animation, despite being done by such veterans as Marvin Woodward, Fred Moore, and Norm Ferguson, feels cheaper than usual, and the timing is surprisingly sloppy, making most of the gags fall flat...
 You can almost feel the series ending in this cartoon."

 Home media

 The short was released on May 18, 2004, on Walt Disney Treasures: Mickey Mouse in Living Color, Volume Two: 1939-Today.

-Reference in culture

-The cake scene near the end of the short is the possible inspiration for a British Domino's commercial from 2006, themed around The Simpsons.